alerodm/strangerlist/README.md

 `docker run --rm -e STRANGER_BASE_URL=http://the-url.com/stranger/ strangerlist`

 Don't forget to modify the base url in the command!
-And in case you want to target your local running project, you can do so by using this internal url `http://host.docker.internal:3000`.
+In case you want to target your local running angular-strangerlist app, you can do so by using this internal url `http://host.docker.internal:3000`.

 Lastly, remember to re-build the image every time the source code of the project changes.

+### Docker Compose

+I provided a sample docker-compose.yml as requested, but I cannot test it as the repo of the angular-strangerlist app doesn't contain a dockerfile.